 This tsunami inundation map displays the output of computer models representing the two selected tsunami scenarios: Alaska M9.2 (1964) and the Alaska Maximum.
-All tsunami simulations were run assuming that prevailing tide was static (no flow) and equal to Mean Higher High Water (MHHW) tide; MHHW is defined as the average height of the higher high tides observed over an 18-year period at the Astoria tide gauge (NOAA Station 9739040).
+All tsunami simulations were run assuming that prevailing tide was static (no flow) and equal to Mean Higher High Water (MHHW) tide; MHHW is defined as the average height of the higher high tides observed over an 18-year period at the Yaquina Bay (Central Coast Model) tide gauge.
 The map legend depicts the respective amounts of deformation and the earthquake magnitude for these two scenarios.
-Figure 3 shows the cumulative number of buildings inundated within the map area.
-The computer simulation model output is provided to DOGAMI as millions of points with values that indicate whether the location of each point is wet or dry.
+Figure 3 shows the cumulative number of buildings millions of points with values that indicate whether the location of each point is wet or dry.
 These points are converted to wet and dry contour lines that form the extent of inundation.
 The transition area between the wet and dry contour lines is termed the Wet/Dry Zone, which equates to the amount of error in the model when determining the maximum inundation for each scenario.
 Only the Alaska Maximum Wet/Dry Zone